injury, sore

 Recommendations Preparation and Dosage References

-Use for diarrhea is classified as REC, based on the significant traditional use documented in the TRAMIL surveys and on available published scientific information.
+The use for asthenia and weakness is classified as REC based on the significant traditional use documented in the TRAMIL surveys and the scientific information published.

-Use for injury, sore, inflammation and rheumatism is classified as REC, based on the significant traditional use (OMS/WHO)4 documented in the TRAMIL surveys.
+The use for diarrhoea is classified as REC based on the significant traditional use documented in the TRAMIL surveys, the toxicity studies and the scientific information published.

-The fruit of Musa xparadisiaca is widely used for human consumption and the leaf of the plant is used for producing foodstuffs.
+The fruit of Musa x paradisiaca is a relatively widespread food for human consumption and the leaf of the plant is used in food production.

 For inflammation: